 SMi is a privately owned company founded in 1972 which specializes in the delivery of integrated scientific, engineering and IT solutions dedicated to the areas of buildings, energy, energy efficiency, environment, industry, infrastructure, natural resources, power, security, telecommunications and materials testing.
-In addition, SMi operates microbiological and chemical analysis labs in the areas of environmental protection, agriculture, food security and their manufacturing processes, as well as cosmetics and certain pharmaceutical industry products.

-Active in more than 30 countries, SMi has over 1,600 professionals and specialists who are dedicated to delivering innovative and fully integrated solutions.
+Active in more than 30 countries, SMi has over 1,200 professionals and specialists who are dedicated to delivering innovative and fully integrated solutions.